Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis: Simulation results

-\subsection{{Active RIS and passive RIS comparison}}
+\subsection{{Active RIS and Passive RIS Comparison}}

-Fig. \ref{fig4} compares the Radar SINR performance versus the number of RIS elements.
-In order to ensure an equitable assessment, we consider the hardware power consumption and transmit power of the passive and active RIS-aided ISAC systems.
-The overall power budget of both the active RIS, denoted as $Q_{act}$, and the passive RIS, denoted as $Q_{pas}$, can be expressed as:
+Fig. 5 compares the radar SINR performance versus the number of RIS elements. {Both the hardware power consumption and the transmit power of the passive and active RIS-aided ISAC systems are taken into consideration.} The overall power budget of both the active RIS, denoted as $Q_{\rm{act}}$, and the passive RIS, denoted as $Q_{\rm{pas}}$, can be respectively expressed as

-where $P_{{BS}}^{\text {pas }}$ denotes the transmit power of BS for passive RIS-aided ISAC system, $P_{\mathrm{SW}}=-5$ dBm denotes the power consumed by the phase control in each element of the RIS and $P_{\mathrm{DC}}=-10$ dBm denotes the direct-current (DC) power consumption in each RIS element\cite{26}.
-In the considered scheme, an active RIS is employed with a transmit power of $P_{RIS}=0.01$ W, while the remaining power is allocated to the BS after accounting for hardware power consumption.
-As depicted in Fig. \ref{fig4}, the sensing performances of both active and passive RISs improve as the number of RIS elements increases. {Furthermore, increasing the number of the RIS reflecting elements has a higher performance gain than increasing the number of antennas.} Finally, when the number of RIS elements is $N=36$, the active RIS outperforms the passive RISs with $Q_{pas}=1$ W and $Q_{pas}=100$ W by approximately 60 dB and 40 dB, respectively.
-These results provide confirmation that deploying an active RIS in the considered scenario is advantageous in overcoming the multiplicative fading in a four-hop sensing link.
+where $P_{\rm{BS}}^{\text {pas }}$ denotes the transmit power of BS for the passive RIS-aided ISAC system, $P_{\mathrm{SW}}=-5$ dBm denotes the power consumed by the phase control in each element of the RIS and $P_{\mathrm{DC}}=-10$ dBm denotes the direct-current (DC) power consumption in each RIS element\cite{26}.
+In the considered scheme, an active RIS is employed with a transmit power of $P_{\rm{RIS}}=0.1$ W, while the remaining power is allocated to the BS after accounting for hardware power consumption. {For the passive RIS-aided systems, since it consumes only a small amount of circuit power, correspondingly more transmit power is allocated to the BS to enhance the system’s performance.} As depicted in Fig. 5, the sensing performances of both active and passive RISs improve as the number of RIS elements increases. {Furthermore, increasing the number of the RIS reflecting elements can obtain a higher performance gain than increasing the number of antennas.} Finally, when the number of RIS elements is $N=36$, the active RIS outperforms the passive RISs with $Q_{\rm{pas}}=1$ W and $Q_{\rm{pas}}=100$ W by approximately 70 dB and 50 dB, respectively.

-\subsection{{Power allocation among BS and Active RIS }}
+\subsection{{Power Allocation Among BS and Active RIS }}

-In Fig. \ref{fig5}, we investigate the transmit power allocation between the BS and the active RIS by fixing $Q_{act}=1$ W and varying $P_{RIS}$ in both DFRC and sensing-only systems.
-We first investigate the case where the amplification gain constraint is not considered.
-In this scenario, we find that it is advantageous to allocate more transmit power to the active RIS when the BS transmit power is not very small.
-We arrive at this conclusion by considering the sensing-only system and disregarding the interference and thermal noise generated by the active RIS, as well as the communication QoS constraints.
-Accordingly, the optimization problem is formulated as